-You must deal with any drainage systems existing within the development site, including any land drains, ditches, watercourses, outfalls or drainage systems from adjacent land, to our satisfaction and that of the LLFA, EA, and IDB as appropriate and the owners of the systems.
+You must deal with any existing drainage systems within the development site, including any land drains, ditches, watercourses, outfalls or drainage systems from adjacent land, to our satisfaction and that of the LLFA, EA, and IDB as appropriate and the owners of the systems.

-You must have the consent for piping an existing ditch or watercourse, in accordance with Section 23 of the Land Drainage Act 1991.
+You must have consent to pipe an existing ditch or watercourse, in accordance with Section 23 of the Land Drainage Act 1991.